finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 # **list_charts_of_accounts**
 > PagedResourceListOfChartOfAccounts list_charts_of_accounts(effective_at=effective_at, as_at=as_at, page=page, start=start, limit=limit, filter=filter, property_keys=property_keys)

-[EXPERIMENTAL] ListChartsOfAccounts: List charts of accounts
+[EXPERIMENTAL] ListChartsOfAccounts: List chart of accounts

 List all the charts of accounts matching particular criteria.